The Ultimate HIPAA Compliance Checklist for 2022

 What is HIPAA compliance?

-HIPAA compliance is the process of securing and protecting sensitive patient data, known as protected health information, or PHI.
+HIPAA compliance is the process of securing and protecting sensitive patient information, known as protected health information, or PHI.

-Being compliant with HIPAA is an ongoing process that includes putting strong safeguards in place for data protection, staff training, risk assessments, reporting, and more.
+Being compliant with HIPAA is an ongoing process that includes putting strong safeguards in place for data protection, staff training, risk analysis, reporting, and more.

-• Privacy: regulates the use and disclosure of patient information
+• Privacy Rule: regulates the use and disclosure of PHI

-• Security: physical, technical, and administrative security measures
+• Security Rule: physical, technical, and administrative security measures

-• Enforcement: provides instruction for regulating liability and imposing penalties for violations
+• Enforcement Rule: provides instruction for regulating liability and imposing penalties for violations

-• Breach Notification: guidelines for how and when to report violations
+• Breach Notification Rule: guidelines for how and when to report violations

-• Omnibus: outlines how business associates should handle PHI
+• Omnibus Rule: outlines how business associates should handle PHI

-Below we break down the two types of businesses that must obtain HIPAA compliance.
+Below we break down the two types of businesses that must comply with HIPAA regulations.

 What is a covered entity?